Sarvesh-CSE/Computer_Organization/0.Theory/pre_course.md

 ## Why do we study this subject?
 * It explores how machines are designed, built and operated.
 * Knowing what's inside will help you design/develop/implement applications in an efficient manner.
-* You will be able to make informed and logical decisions instead of instead of relying on a mediocre guessing game.
+* You will be able to make informed and logical decisions instead of relying on a mediocre guessing game.